Kong/docs.konghq.com/app/mesh/1.2.x/features/vault.md

 ### Configure Mesh

 The communication to Vault happens directly from `kuma-cp`.
-To connect to Vault, you must provide the `token` in the configuration for `kuma-cp`.
+To connect to Vault, you must provide credential in the configuration of the `Mesh` in `kuma-cp`.

-Additionally, you can configure mTLS between `kuma-cp` and Vault by providing `clientKey` and `clientCert`.
+You can either authenticate with the `token` or with client certificates by providing `clientKey` and `clientCert`.

 These values can be inline (for testing purposes only), a path to a file on the same host as `kuma-cp`, or contained in a `secret`.
 See the official Kuma